LinnSilver/scifi-book-club-pj4/README.md

 ## UX User experience
 ### Project Goals

-Build a website for a book club where members can read and discuss books together.
+To build a website for a book club where members can read and discuss books together.
 The homepage features the current "Book of the Month" and previous book selections.
 Users can find book recommendations and engage in discussions with fellow members.
 Librarians can manage the book collection with CRUD functions, and users can leave comments on books.
 Create a dynamic and inspiring platform for book lovers to connect and explore literature.

 ### Strategy
 To ensure an efficient  development process, an Agile methodology was adopted for this project.
 Specifically, a Kanban approach was implemented using the GitHub Project feature, which allowed for better organization and tracking of tasks.

 ### Planning
 GitHub Project and Issues were used for Agile project planning.
 User Stories with acceptance criteria were defined in GitHub Issues, and development progress was managed on a Kanban board.
-Each User Story was linked to a parent Epic issue, showing their contribution to the project goal.
-Acceptance criteria were tested during development and documented in the final manual testing phase.

 ### Epic
 As a book club member, I want to engage in meaningful discussions about books and connect with fellow readers to enhance my reading experience.